pavanvenkatreddy/GPT124M/README.md

 - You can experiment with **different datasets** or **fine-tune this model** using **RLHF** (Reinforcement Learning with Human Feedback).
 - To resume training from a checkpoint, modify `train.py` to load weights from the latest saved model.
 - The dataset (`FineWeb-Edu10B`) is a subset of **FineWeb**, filtered to focus on educational and high-quality text.
+- The `sft.py` script supports supervised fine-tuning using datasets structured in instruction-response format, making it easy to adapt the model to specific downstream tasks.

 ---